dennisdunn/blinkenmachine/README.md

 > [Wikipedia](https://en.wikipedia.org/wiki/Blinkenlights)

 The **Blinken Machine** is a computing device for playing with cellular automata.
-This tiny computer is built with a Raspberry Pi Pico mated with the Pimoroni Pico Unicorn Pack,a 16x7 RGB LED matrix .
+This tiny computer is built with a Raspberry Pi Pico mated with the Pimoroni Pico Unicorn Pack.
 It runs MicroPython as its "BIOS" and an instance of the ```VM``` class as its "operating system."
 Input is through the ```Buttons``` class and output is handled by the ```Display``` class.